JamieBort/Personal-Dashboard/administrative/project_resources/list_of_Trello_cards.md

 - https://trello.com/c/kUT82Vto/244-trello-heat-map

-Revisit when I am ready to work on the authorization/authentication section of the website.
+Revisit when I am ready to work on the authorization and authentication section of the website.

 - `https://oauth.net/code/`
   https://trello.com/c/va2VdzXw/155-dexcom-branch